 The countdown is on!

 Ready?
 Do yourself a favor.
-Read this step by step guide on How to Roast a Turkey in a Bag all of the way through right now.
+Read this step by step guide on How to Roast a Turkey in a Bag all of the way through.

 Then once more before starting to cook.